birdiecare/birdie-katas/src/availability-processor/README.md

 The current implementation doesn't handle multiple tenants (care agencies).
 When a caregiver is made inactive in one agency, this should not affect their visits with another agency.

-Let's add multi-tenancy support so only visits for a given agency are unassigned.
-You'll see that `Visit` and `CaregiverPermanentUnavailabilityEvent` already have a `TenantId` property.

 ### Task 3: Process Absence Events

 Currently, only permanent unavailability is supported.
 We need to add support for **temporary absences** using the `CaregiverAbsenceBookedEvent`.
 These absences have a start and an end date.
 If a caregiver is absent, they should be unassigned from any visits during that period.